EternityForest/AnyoneCanDoIt/README.md

-### Do not be confident, and don't trust someone because they're better than you.
+### Do not be confident, and don't trust someone because they're better than you

 This is neither a football field, nor a chess club, nor a Eugenics festival.